 Scenarios to help you clarify your situation

 Controls placed on transfer depends on the kind of supply, and the manner in which that supply takes place.
 To help you understand this, please see the following example scenarios.
 DEC also provides training modules that contain examples and explanations of scenarios applicable to research.
 For access to scenarios produced by DEC, please see here, or for access to the DSGL tool see here.
-To return to our page on export controls, see here.

 Kate has a telephone conference with her research partners in Germany.
 During that conversation,